TLDR

 If you can't access your analytics dashboard after installation:

-• Check if all Docker containers are running with docker compose ps
+- Check that all Docker containers are running with

 For high-traffic websites: